ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 is defined in {{feedback-dataformat}}.

-HTTPS servers SHOULD share all SCTs and certificate data they see that pass the checks above, but MAY as an optimisation choose to not share SCTs that the operator considers legitimate.
+HTTPS servers SHOULD share all SCTs and certificate data they see that pass the checks in {{feedback-clisrv}}, but MAY as an optimisation choose to not share SCTs that the operator considers legitimate.
 An example of a legitimate SCT might be one that was received from a CA as part of acquisition of a certificate.
 Another example is an SCT received directly from a CT log when submitting a certificate chain.
+In order for an SCT to be considered legitimate it SHOULD be validated through an inclusion proof to a valid STH.

 HTTPS servers MUST NOT share any other data that they may learn from the submission of feedback by HTTP clients.